BEHIND THE LENS

 START WITH JUST ONE OUTFIT

 Pick one outfit that you absolutely love and build from there.
 Whether you found the perfect dress for your little girl or the perfect dress for you, take that outfit and use it as inspiration for everyone else’s outfits.
 In general, this will give you a good color palette to work with.
+What to wear for Family Photos is easier to plan than you’d think.

 TEXTURES, FLOWY LAYERS + TWIRLY DRESSES